Scientists Warn Melting Permafrost May Awaken Long-Dormant Threats

 ©Image license via Canva

 Bacteria don’t need to roar back with drama to be dangerous—they just need to survive long enough to spread.
-Per FEMS Microbiology, scientists have discovered viable strains of bacteria in thawing permafrost, some of which carry ancient antibiotic-resistance genes.
+Scientists have discovered viable strains of bacteria in thawing permafrost, some of which carry ancient antibiotic-resistance genes.
 These microbes have been frozen for thousands of years, developing in total isolation from modern medicine and immune systems.

 4. Buried epidemic graves may be thawing with something still inside.